De Havilland Hornet: Hornet

 During their relatively short operational service, Hornets participated in several record attempts and air races; for example, on 15 September 1949 Flight Lieutenant H. Peebles flew from RAF Bovingdon to Gibraltar (1,100+ mi or 1,800+ km) at an average speed of 357.565 mph (574.445 km/h), setting a new British point-to-point record.
 Peebles' record stood for only three days, being broken when the same Hornet, flown by Group Captain A.P.C.
 Carver, returned to Bovingdon, averaging 435.871 mph (701.466 km/h).
 On 31 August 1946, Geoffrey Pike attained third place in PX224 in the Lympne High Speed Handicap race, having flown a recorded average speed of 345.5 mph.
-On 30 July 1949, PX286 participated in the National Air Races (GB) at Elmdon; when flown by Geoffrey Pike, it clocked the fastest lap at 369 mph and attained second place overall.
+On 30 July 1949, PX286 participated in the National Air Races (GB) at Elmdon Airport; when flown by Geoffrey Pike, it clocked the fastest lap at 369 mph and attained second place overall.

 Operationally, the Hornet I (later re-designated as the F.1) lasted only a short time before being superseded by the improved F.3 version.
 The first Hornet F.3 was PX 366, which flew at the Farnborough Air Show in June 1946.
 New units to convert to this mark were 33 Squadron, 45 Squadron (based at RAF Tengah, Singapore where, in early 1952, the unit converted to the Hornet from the unreliable Bristol Brigand) and 80 Squadron.

 In 1951, considerable numbers of Hornets were redeployed from Fighter Command to the squadrons of the Far East Air Force (FEAF).
-Along with 45 Sqn, 33 and 80 squadrons participated in combat operations during the Malayan Emergency.
+Along with 45 Sqn, 33 and 80 Squadrons participated in combat operations during the Malayan Emergency.
 Upon arrival, the Hornets were promptly used to replace Bristol Beaufighters and Supermarine Spitfires that were being operated in support of ground security forces against Communist guerrillas fighting in the region.
 Armed with rockets and/or 1,000 lb (454 kg) bombs, the Hornets, with their long range and good endurance, were able to spend up to two hours loitering over a given target area, which was particularly useful because target identification often proved to be challenging and time consuming.

 The Hornets were often sortied in conjunction with strikes from Avro Lincoln bombers.
 Other activities included the aerial escorting of ground convoys.
-The Hornet proved to be very reliable; 45 Sqn Hornets, based in Singapore, achieved a total of 4,500 operational sorties over five years, more than any other squadron in the FEAF.
+The Hornet proved to be very reliable: 45 Sqn Hornets, based in Singapore, achieved a total of 4,500 operational sorties over five years, more than any other squadron in the FEAF.

 On 23 July 1954, two Hornets from RAF Kai Tak in Hong Kong were the first to arrive on the scene of a shootdown of a Cathay Pacific Skymaster off the coast of Hainan Island.
 On 21 May 1955, the last operational Hornet sortie was flown; by mid-1956, all Hornets had been recorded as having been withdrawn from operational service.
 No complete examples of the Hornet remain in existence today.